How do I afford all this? Ask a resident… >

 Can I buy long-term care insurance for my parents?

 Yes.
-You can pay for your loved mom or dad’s long-term care insurance.
+You can pay for your mom or dad’s long-term care insurance.
 One way to ease the burden of caregiving is to purchase long-term care insurance under their name and sign up to be the payor of the policy.

 Keep in mind: